yasutakatou/secretloader/README.md

 - To keep configuration management of legacy tools with individual configuration files confidential and to do it in the cloud
 - I want to stop managing credentials without rotation.

 I think there is a way to use 1Password for credential management.
 However, you can't eliminate both.
-It would also cost more money. :)
+It would also cost more money. :)<br>
-With this tool, you can eliminate both, plus you can manage everything, including terraform, in code(IaC)!
+With this tool, you can eliminate both, plus you can manage everything, including terraform, in code(IaC)!!<br>
-It works on both Linux and Windows! (or MacOS if you compile it)
+It works on both Linux and Windows! (or MacOS if you compile it)<br>

 # Feature